Desktop computer buying tips

 Make sure you pay for what you are getting

 A common tactic is to overclock the processor, memory, or other component.
-Overclocking can be done by anyone with a little computer knowledge.
-For example, you may think you are buying a 3.2 GHz processor, but instead get a 2.40 GHz.
+Anyone with a little computer knowledge can overclock a computer.
+For example, you may think you are buying a 3.2 GHz processor but instead get a 2.40 GHz.

 Legal software

-When purchasing a computer, make sure it was legally purchased and the original software installation media and product keys are included.
-Many end-users or small computer companies may install software on multiple computers without licenses, which is illegal and may prevent you from getting updates.
+When purchasing a computer, ensure it was legally purchased, and the original software installation media and product keys are included.
+Many end-users or small computer companies may install software on multiple computers without licenses, which is illegal (software piracy) and may prevent you from getting updates.